For Students who have been awarded Work-Study on their Financial Aid Award Offer

 4. What else do I need to know about my Work-Study award?

 Academic and Summer Award Periods: The Work-Study award period for the academic year begins 5 business days prior to the first day of classes and ends May 31.
 If you have an academic year award, you may work only during this time period.
 Students with a Fall or Spring award may work only during the semester indicated on the Clearance Form.
-Unearned Work-Study award amounts may not be carried forward into the next award period.
+Unearned Work-Study award amounts may not be carried forward into the next award year.
 To be employed through the Work-Study program in June, July or August you must apply for a separate Summer Work-Study Award.
 Please contact the Office of Student Financial Aid in April regarding the Summer Work-Study program.

 In some instances you may be eligible for an increase in your Work-Study award during the academic year.
-Students should contact the OSFA staff to inquire about award increases prior to the student earning in excess of the original award amount.
+Employers should contact the OSFA staff to inquire about award increases prior to the student earning in excess of the original award amount.

 The first day you can begin working is 5 business days prior to the first day of Instruction on the academic calendar.
 During the academic year, when classes are in session, you are limited to working 20 hours per week.
 If you have more than one job, the total number of hours per week for both jobs may not exceed 20.
 During school breaks, you can work up to 40 hours per week.
 If you have more than one job, the combined work hours must not exceed 40 hours per week.
 Finals week is not considered a recess period, therefore you are still limited to working 20 hours per week.
 However, if you have completed all of your academic obligations prior to the end of Finals week, you may make arrangements with your employer to begin working extra hours.
 The final day a student can work during the Fall semester is the last scheduled final on the academic calendar.
 The final day a student can work during Spring semester is May 31.